mapbox/vector-tile-spec/3.0/README.md

 For example, if a tile has an `extent` of 4096, coordinate units within the tile refer to 1/4096th of its square dimensions.
 A coordinate of 0 is on the top or left edge of the tile, and a coordinate of 4096 is on the bottom or right edge.
 Coordinates from 1 through 4095 inclusive are fully within the extent of the tile, and coordinates less than 0 or greater than 4096 are fully outside the extent of the tile.
 A point at `(1,10)` or `(4095,10)` is within the extent of the tile.
 A point at `(0,10)` or `(4096,10)` is on the edge of the extent.
 A point at `(-1,10)` or `(4097,10)` is outside the extent of the tile.

 A layer MAY contain information about its tile location in the `tile_x`, `tile_y`, and `tile_zoom` fields.
 If you have one of these fields you MUST have the other tile locations fields.
 These fields were introduced first in version 3.0 of the specification.
-If you create a new layer, it is recommended that you fill in these fields. `tile_zoom` MUST be between 0 and 31. `tile_x` and `tile_y` MUST be between 0 and `tile_zoom ^ 2 - 1`.
+If you create a new layer, it is recommended that you fill in these fields. `tile_zoom` MUST be between 0 and 31. `tile_x` and `tile_y` MUST be between 0 and `tile_zoom<sup>2</sup> - 1`.

 Each feature in a layer (see below) may have one or more key-value pairs as its attribute data.
 Keys and some types of values refer back to dictionaries stored in the layer in the fields `keys`, `values`, `string_values`, `float_values`, `double_values`, and `int_values`.
 Which fields are used depends on the type of attribute encoding used.
 Please reference section 4.4 for all specific rules governing these fields.